Free (Dana International album)

 The Free album was released in a different version in Japan in January 2000 and in Israel in March 2000.
 Most tracks were remixed for the Japanese and Israeli editions and are different from the ones on the European album.
 They also contain additional tracks not found on the European editions.
 The version of "Dror Yikra" on the European edition of the album is slightly different from the one used in the intermission show of the 1999 Eurovision final - that version is only available on the Israeli edition of the "Free" single.

 The Japanese version was released in 2000 on Network Records with the catalogue number NXCA 00003.

 The Israeli edition was released in 2000 on NMC records with the catalogue number NMC 20457 2.
 This edition also includes the video of "Woman in Love" on CD-ROM format on the CD itself.

 All tracks that are included on both the Japanese and the Israeli editions are identical, but differ from the European editions.
 The track listing is not the same.
 The remixes of "This Is the Night" and "Glamorous" were made by Offer Nissim together with Dana International.
-"Mokher Ha-Prachim" ("The Flower Vendor"), a duet with Alon Olearchik available on the Israeli edition only, is a cover version of a song originally recorded by Ofra Haza.

-The original recording of "Woman in Love" by Dana International is only available on the Bee Gees tribute album entitled Gotta Get A Message To You.
-It was released on PolyGram/Polydor Records with the catalogue number 559 287–2.